xblaster/text-extract-with-ollama/readme.md

 # Extract Text from PDFs using LLaMA

-This program extracts text from PDF files and uses the LLaMA model to get information.
+This program extracts text from PDF files and uses the LLaMA3.1 model to get information.
-It was created with the help of the tool "aider" and is now more user-friendly.
+It was created with the help of the tool "aider".

 ## Usage